 This Bottle can be described as a studio workhorse.
 It has many strings and offers a wide range of options.
 It is the most versatile microphone you’ll find in its class.

 Microphones Baby has a classic sound, and it is vital in middle-range frequencies.
 The bottle is suitable for recording vocals and drums as well as acoustic guitar.

 It can also record electric and bass guitars via speakers.
 Blue Microphones Baby Bottle can also be used to record the sound of complex musical instruments, like the sax and flutes.

 This Bottle mic is not what some would call a specialist microphone.
 The microphone’s versatility makes it an excellent choice for smaller studios or homes where multiple uses are essential.
 Blue is quite right in saying that vocalists love singing into this mic.

 Pros And Cons

-- Very quiet (self-noise is rated at 5.5 dB) and high output
+- Very quiet (self-noise is rated at 5.5 dB) and output

 - Resistant against mechanical noise